eridon/Galaxy-Classification-Model/README.md

 # Galaxy Image Classification Model

+This project aims to develop an accurate galaxy image classification model by leveraging a combination of deep learning and decision tree techniques.
+The model is designed to classify images of galaxies based on their visual features.
+The performance of the model is evaluated on a test dataset, and custom tuning options are provided to allow for furthur optimisation.

 ## Dataset

 - The galaxy image dataset is located in the "galaxy_images" directory.
-- A new dataset can be created using 'dataset_generator.py' file.
+- A new dataset can be curated using 'dataset_generator.py' file.

 ## CNN Model

-- The CNN model used in this project is based on the ResNet50 architecture.
+- The CNN model used in this project is based on the ResNet50 architecture which is trained on the ImageNet dataset.
 - The pre-trained ResNet50 model is loaded with all its layers set as non-trainable.
-Additional layers, including a flatten layer, a dense layer, a dropout layer, and a final dense layer with softmax activation, are added to the model.
+- Additional layers, including a flatten layer, a dense layer, a dropout layer, and a final dense layer with softmax activation, are added to the model.
 - The model is then compiled with the Adam optimizer and categorical cross-entropy loss function.
 - The training history is recorded and the average accuracy is calculated.